QuickAxe/Video2ASCII/README.md

 # Video2ASCII
-a simple, maybe too simple, code to convert realtime video to ascii art
+a simple, maybe too simple, code to convert video to ascii art\n Realtime video runs at about 20fps if the ascii character width is set to 4px.
+Using video files tends to run really slow, maybe about 2fps.

 ## Sample Video
-(Sped up by about 900%, but it somehow works faster for real time video) (ignore compression artefacts)
+(Sped up by about 900%)
+(ignore compression artefacts)